HariniNarasimhan/Social-Distanicing-Computer-Vision/README.md

 Further improvisation can be employed to scale the implementation between all the CCTV cameras in a region.
 And can provide the combined result of a particular region

 ### To run:
-1. Yo need a trained model to detect depth information that I have trained based on KITT dataset (with guidance in https://github.com/nianticlabs/monodepth2/)
+1. Yo need a trained model to detect depth information that I have trained based on KITT dataset (with guidance in https://github.com/nianticlabs/monodepth2/) -(I have trained te model, you can also use the repository by nianticlabs for a trained model)
 2. With a test video you can run the file
 ```
 python test_social_distance.py --video_path test_video.mp4